devnalwa/heartlandglobalhealth/README.md

     create - creates a new user, if it saves then it redirects to the user's page, else it renders the 'new' link

+    profile - Ensures that the signed in user will go to their profile page when they click on the profile button

     members - can search for a member given a :query.
 If search fails then we show all users